-The heart of HOPE, modelled on a widely emulated Hawaii probation system reform – Hawaii's Opportunity Probation with Enforcement – is "swift, certain and fair" sanctioning meant to keep offenders on probation in line, drug-free, and out of prison.
-Offenders are closely monitored with regular random drug testing and are subject to frequent but graduated sanctions for violations.
-A single, relatively minor probation violation – for example, a positive drug test or a missed appointment – might warrant a brief incarceration of a few days, but with the offender's probation status restored after the release from jail.
+The heart of HOPE, modelled on a widely emulated Hawaii probation system reform – Hawaii's Opportunity Probation with Enforcement – is "swift, certain and fair" sanctioning meant to keep persons convicted of an offense on probation in line, drug-free, and out of prison.
+They are closely monitored with regular random drug testing and are subject to frequent but graduated sanctions for violations.
+A single, relatively minor probation violation – for example, a positive drug test or a missed appointment – might warrant a brief incarceration of a few days, but with the individual's probation status restored after the release from jail.
 Drug treatment is available for those in need.

 HOPE was devised as an improvement over conventional probation processes, which in many jurisdictions can be characterized by procedural uncertainty and uneven justice, lengthy delays in response to violations, and in many cases harsh punishment in the form of a lengthy jail sentence after a single, final parole violation, the researchers noted.
 In general, the sites implemented the HOPE model with high fidelity.

 The researchers team evaluated the HOPE model through demonstration field experiments implemented in counties in Arkansas, Massachusetts, Oregon, and Texas.
 The study divided a total of 1,504 HOPE-eligible individuals into HOPE treatment and control – i.e., probation as usual – groups and measured outcome differences.

 The researchers reported that HOPE probationers proportionately committed significantly more violations than members of the control group (89 percent versus 82 percent), and that the actual number of violations was higher for the HOPE group as well (3,770 versus 3,134), although that difference may reflect the fact that the HOPE program held probationers closely accountable through measures including intensive random drug testing.

 The researchers did find some comparative positives for the HOPE probationers.
 For instance, they were significantly less likely than control group counterparts to: